Biophysics

 In estimating the extent of a candidate’s study for the degree, the advanced work done in other graduate departments of Harvard University or of other universities will be considered.

-A year’s work for a resident student normally consists of eight four-credit courses of advanced grade.
-Under certain conditions, summer courses taken at the Marine Biological Laboratory in Woods Hole may be counted for credit toward the degree.
+A year’s work for a resident student normally consists of eight four-credit (or the equivalent) courses of advanced grade.

-The biophysics program anticipates completion of formal course studies in the first two years, followed by full-time research until completion and defense of the research dissertation.
+The Biophysics program expects completion of formal course studies in the first two years, followed by full-time research until completion and defense of the research dissertation.

-Medical Sciences 300qc, The Conduct of Science, is a discussion forum on ethics and the proper conduct of science.
+Medical Sciences 300qc, Responsible Conduct of Science, is a discussion forum on ethics and the proper conduct of science.
 It is designed to provide discussion among new and continuing students and faculty on matters of responsible scientific practice and ethics.
-All students in the biophysics program must register to take this course when it is offered in their second year.
+All students in the Biophysics program must register to take this course when it is offered in their second year.

 Teaching Requirement